Austin Kitchen Designer Dee Frazier Finally Designs Her Dream Kitchen

 Yes…that’s me, friends!
 Daily, I see massive and costly mistakes homeowners make when designing their homes.
-None are more heartbreaking than when I see kitchen renovations and kitchen designs gone wrong.
-Throughout this post, I’ll share my personal kitchen design journey, which will help you understand the critical steps to getting your dream kitchen the first time.
+None are more heartbreaking than when I see kitchen renovations and kitchen designs have gone wrong.
+Throughout this post, I’ll share my personal kitchen design ideas journey, which will help you understand the critical steps to getting your dream kitchen the first time.

-For clients all over Dallas and the surrounding areas, I design interior rooms and outdoor spaces of all kinds.
+For clients all over Austin TX and the surrounding areas, I design interior rooms and outdoor spaces of all kinds.
 No matter how many kitchens, baths, living spaces, foyers, kid’s rooms, bonus rooms, craft rooms, offices, and any other room I design, my own house is the hardest.
 My designer friends on Facebook groups often have the same problem.